joelmoniz/gogh-figure/README.md

 ## Results

 ### Conditional Instance Normalization
 This repository contains a re-implementation of the paper [A Learned Representation For Artistic Style](https://arxiv.org/abs/1610.07629) and its [Google Magenta TensorFlow implementation](https://github.com/tensorflow/magenta/tree/master/magenta/models/image_stylization).
+The major differences are as follows:

-The only major difference is that the batch size has been changed (from 16 to 4); this was found to reduce training time without affecting the quality of the images generated.
+1. The batch size has been changed (from 16 to 4); this was found to reduce training time without affecting the quality of the images generated.
+2. Training is done with the COCO dataset, as opposed to with ImageNet
+3. The style loss weights have been divided by the number of layers used to calculate the loss (though the values of the weights themselves have been increased so that the actual weights effectively remain the same)

 The following are the results when this technique was applied to style images described in the paper (to generate pastiches of a set of 32 paintings by various artists, and of 10 paintings by Monet, respectively):

 #### Misc.
 32